 An unexplained bloom in the open ocean

-In March 2015, a spectacular bloom was observed from space in the western tropical South Pacific.
-These types of blooms are often driven by small-scale physical processes such as mixing or uplifting that locally supply nutrients from subsurface reservoirs.
+In March 2015, a spectacular bloom was observed from space in the open waters of the western tropical South Pacific.
+These types of blooms are often driven by local small-scale physical processes such as mixing or uplifting, that supply nutrients from subsurface reservoirs.

 Luckily, the bloom occurred during the OUTPACE oceanographic cruise and scientists were able to study it.
-They followed the bloom for 5 days at a long-duration station, called LD-B. Surprisingly, physical data revealed a stratified water column with no evidence of small-scale physical activity.
+The ship followed the bloom for five days at a long-duration station, called LD-B. Surprisingly, physical data revealed a stratified water column with no evidence of small-scale physical processes.
 At the same time, shipboard measurements unveiled very high nitrogen fixation rates, mostly supported by the diazotroph Trichodesmium.
 These organisms need phosphate and iron to grow.
-High-phosphate waters had been advected by currents, but the origin of iron remained a mystery.
-Local stratification ruled out vertical transport or mixing, and atmospheric deposition was low.
+Oceanic currents had advected high-phosphate waters from the east, but the origin of iron remained a mystery.
+The lack of physical processes ruled out vertical supply from subsurface reservoirs, and atmospheric deposition was low.

 A simple “growth-advection” model

-Here are more details on how we used a simple model to represent the LD-B bloom and demonstrate how islands could have remotely triggered the bloom.
+Here are more details on how we used a simple model to represent the LD-B bloom and to demonstrate how islands could have remotely triggered the bloom.

-Reference: Messié, M., A. Petrenko, A.M.
+Messié, M., A. Petrenko, A.M.
 Doglioli, C. Aldebert, E. Martinez, G. Koenig, S. Bonnet and T. Moutin, 2020.
 The delayed island mass effect: How islands can remotely trigger blooms in the oligotrophic ocean.
 Geophysical Research Letters, in press, doi:10.1029/2019GL085282 (PDF)